ElenaCherpakova/mui-practice/README.md

 # Material UI Responsive Project

-## What Has Been Learnt
+## What I Learnt

-* Learnt how to setup and use the Material-UI library in the React application
+* How to setup and use the Material-UI library in the React application
 * Implementation Grid, Form, Navbar Modal, and other components.
 * Styling and make the application responsive